logjuicer/logjuicer/crates/model/README.md

-logreduce-model
+logjuicer-model
 ===============

-This library provides the core logic of the logreduce project.
+This library provides the core logic of the logjuicer project.